Maria Olsdotter: Life

 She was the fourth of five daughters of the miner ”Mosis-Olle” Olof Ohlsson and Anna Israelsdotter.
 She and her siblings worked with their parents in the mine as children.
 In 1783, she married Erik Larsson (d.
 1817), with whom she had one child, their daughter Anna-Stina Ersdotter (d.
 1876).
 Her husband was the son of the owner of the Stråssa mine.
 The marriage was reportedly very happy.
 After the death of her husband in 1817, she took over the management of the Stråssa mine: brought up as a miner, she did not merely own the mine but personally led the work as overseer and inspector, and was as such a pioneer as probably the first woman in Sweden to have done so.

-Maria Olsdotter was became known in her own time as well as in history for the many stories which were told about her.
+Maria Olsdotter became known in her own time as well as in history for the many stories which were told about her.
 She was known as a bold hunter, accompanied her husband during the hunt and then hunted alone with all-male hunting companions, and was known for her achievements as a hunter.
 Apparently, she enjoyed using spells to enhance her success and to affect the weather: this was a common practice in traditional folk belief, but whether she believed them or simply used them as a habit is unknown.
 Nevertheless, they were a part of her eccentricity, though she laughed about them when the stories were reported to her.

-She was the maternal aunt of the famous con artist Lasse-Maja, who described his aunt:
+She was the maternal aunt of the famous con artist Lasse-Maja, who described his aunt thus:

 She was a true heroine of her sex, dressed herself in the clothes of a hunter, was an accomplished rider, loved to hunt and have other adventures of her own and was in effect more of a man than a woman.

 Lasse-Maja later blamed his aunt and her daughter Anna-Stina Ersdotter for having enticed him to his criminal activity, and it is clear that they played an important role in his life.